Inflammatory Heart Conditions

 What is it?

-Inflammatory heart conditions are associated with body’s immune system becoming activated and damaging the heart.
+Inflammatory heart conditions are associated with the body’s immune system becoming activated and damaging the heart.

 This “inflammation” can affect any part of the heart, including the heart muscle (myocarditis) or the heart lining (pericarditis).